SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     upper limit. if max is omitted, there is no upper limit

 :Note:
-    When SEC Node receives a ``"change"`` or ``"do"`` message with a value outside the allowed range [``"min"``, ``"max"``], it MUST reply with an error message.
+    When a SEC Node receives a ``"change"`` or ``"do"`` message with a value outside the allowed range [``"min"``, ``"max"``], it MUST reply with an error message.
     For readonly parameters, [``"min"``, ``"max"``] indicate a trusted range.
     A SEC-Node might send ``"update"`` or ``"reply"`` messages with values outside the trusted range, for example when the value is an extrapolation of the calibrated range.
-The idea behind this relaxed rule is, that it is better for a SEC-node to send an acquired value outside the range as it is rather than change its value just to comply with the specified range.
+The idea behind this relaxed rule is, that it is better for a SEC-node to send an acquired value outside the range as it is - rather than change its value just to comply with the specified range.
     The decision, how to treat such values is left to the ECS.